BOATS TRIPS IN MARSDEN AND UPPERMILL

 This is a new venture which relies on volunteers so, if anyone local to Uppermill would like to volunteer to help us run the boat, please contact Mike by email on boating@huddersfieldcanal.org.uk.
 No previous boating experience is required as we will provide all necessary training.

 There is still a towpath closure in place between Lock 4E at Longroyd Bridge and Stoney Battery.
-Though CRT has made some progress on accessing the unstable area beside the Longroyd Railway Viaduct negotiations need to take place with Network Rail before work can commence.
-Sadly it is unlikely to mean reopening of this important section of towpath until November 2024.
+Though CRT has reported that negotiations with Network Rail regarding working under Longroyd Railway Viaduct continue and before work can commence.
+Sadly it is unlikely to mean reopening of this important section of towpath until Spring 2025.
 This closure has no impact on boat movements.

 After the fantastic public reception on 2nd May 2022, the new electric Marsden e-Shuttle has been running regular trips between Marsden Station and the Standedge Visitor Centre.